Shashwat-Chauhan/streamer/README.md

 # streamer
-A Platform to for live streaming content.
+A Platform for live streaming content.
 Fun and Live chat with the community